Tarrant County Health Department (Public Health)

 How do Adult Health Services clinics work for STI testing and treatment?

 Adult Health Services (AHS) operates on a walk-in basis during posted hours.
-Fees are set using insurance status and household income, and multiple payment types are accepted.
+Fees are based on insurance status and household income, and multiple payment types are accepted.
 Bring a photo ID and proof of income so staff can apply the correct fee structure.
 Typical services include testing and treatment for common STIs, counseling, and follow-up instructions.
-For eligibility details, client responsibilities, and current service scope, see: Adult Health Services.
+For current details, see: Adult Health Services.

 Where can I find immunization information for children and adults?

 County immunization clinics post current vaccine offerings, eligibility notes, and scheduling guidance.
-Review requirements before visiting and bring prior vaccine records when available so staff can update your documentation accurately for schools or employers.
+Review requirements before visiting and bring prior vaccine records when available.
 For clinic specifics, fee information, and what to bring, consult the official page: Immunizations.

 How can I check food and pool safety compliance?

-Tarrant County publishes searchable databases of inspections so residents can review compliance histories for dining and aquatic facilities.
+Tarrant County publishes searchable databases of inspections so residents can review compliance histories for food and aquatic facilities.
 Reports include scored findings, follow-ups, and recent outcomes.
-Use these tools to make informed choices and to understand how violations are corrected: Restaurant Inspection Scores.
+Use these tools here: Restaurant Inspection Scores.

 How are notifiable diseases reported in Tarrant County?

-Healthcare providers and laboratories must report specified conditions promptly using the county’s reporting portal.
+Health care providers and laboratories must report specified conditions promptly using the county’s reporting portal.
 Timely reporting supports case investigation, contact notifications, and control measures coordinated by epidemiology staff.
-Practices and laboratories should use the official online pathway to remain compliant with state and local requirements: Notifiable Diseases Report.
+Use the official reporting page here: Notifiable Diseases Report.